Remember how I said I usually have a simple art project (or just art materials) set out for when Maia gets home from kindergarten?

 This q-tip pointillism is one of those projects.
 Quick to set up and easy to play around with.
 We’ve done this a couple times this month.

 Qtip Painting and Pointillism with Kids

 The first time, I set out black and red tempera paint with the q-tips and she drew several pictures with the dots.

 And also wrote her name with dots.

-But then she did try a bit of pointillism afterward.
+But then she did try a bit of qtip painting and pointillism afterward.

 We’ve also used cotton balls for big dots.
 And many a marker has been given a flattened tip in our house by repeated dot making (although not so much lately).
 I haven’t told Maia yet, but I bought some of the Do-A-Dot markers that many of you raved about.
 We’ll have to give them a try soon…